 This does make the brakes very expensive, as anything with carbon fiber carries quite a big cost.
 However, given the forces and the temperatures that the brakes can withstand, it is definitely worth the money.
 However, along with limiting the performance, expenses are also limited by the regulations, to help prevent the overall cost of the sport reaching too high a level.

 The Speed And Forces Involved

 F1 cars can top 200mph on the straights, with the fastest recorded speed at just over 230mph.
 The cars have massive amounts of downforce thanks to their design, and this allows them to regularly corner at speeds over 100mph.
 Sometimes they will need to slow down much more than that, such as for tight hairpin bends, and thus they undergo a lot of force.

 At some corners, the drivers may feel the force of upwards of 5G, which is 5 times what you normally feel due to gravity.
 They can feel similar forces when braking, and thus it is easy to imagine the strain that the actual brakes must be under when decreasing from close to 200mph down to less than 100mph for a sharp turn, and so they will clearly get quite hot.

-The brakes don’t stay at a constant temperature throughout the race, as you might imagine.
-Their temperature fluctuates, but the drivers will usually try to keep it within a range of around 400-1000°C. this is because there can be some pretty nasty consequences outside of this range.
-The drivers don’t have to actively monitor the brake temperatures, as normal racing usually keeps them in this range.
+F1 brake temperatures fluctuate during a race, but drivers usually try to keep them within a range of around 400-1000°C. F1 brakes provide maximum stopping power within this range.
+Drivers don’t normally have to actively monitor brake temperatures, as normal racing usually keeps them in this range.